 I get it.
 It seems that while some of you enjoy your university life, many students are suffering from what you call involution.
 It's not what we expect to see.
 But I can't understand why students tend to push themselves so hard nowadays.
 You know, neither your teachers nor school officials want you to do anything meaningless.
 Can you tell me why you join the so-called involution?

 Student A: Many times I have no choice but to join the involution, although I don't want to.
 But you know, no less than 3 teachers have told me about the significance of the GPA, so I'm really afraid that I would fall behind others.
-So once I find that people around me do better than me, there's a huge sense of crisis in my heart which pushes me to follow suit, although many times it's clear that what I have done has no meaning.
+So once I find that people around me do better than me, there's a huge sense of crisis in my heart which pushes me to follow suit, although many times it's clear that what I have done makes no sense.

-Student C: What student A have extended has an interesting acadmic name called "Stanford duck syndrome", which is used to describe the state of students in top universities like Stanford: they are like ducks on the water, looking leisurely, but duck palms are struggling to tumble under the water for fear of falling behind others. lately, I interviewed a instructor in Weiyang College and she explained why our students were suffering from involution in her view.
+Student C: What student A have extended has an interesting acadmic name called "Stanford duck syndrome", which is used to describe the state of students in top universities like Stanford: they are like ducks on the water, looking leisurely, but duck palms are struggling to tumble under the water for fear of falling behind others. lately, I interviewed an instructor in Weiyang College and she explained why our students were suffering from involution in her view.
 She said," Actually, our students are not fighting for love, they are fighting for fear.
 They wonder what they want to strive for all the time and believe that as long as they perform better than others in GPA, they will always have good options.
 Consequently, they fear that they will fall behind and become totally lost."

 Part 3 Influence